Ryan Blaney earns 1st career NASCAR championship and gives Roger Penske back-to-back Cup titles

 Chastain won the race in a Chevrolet for Trackhouse Racing and is the first driver to win the season finale while not racing for the championship since Denny Hamlin in 2013, one year before this current elimination format began.

-“I am beside myself that we were able to do that,” Chastain said.
-“Everybody came up with a way to make this thing turn, and we drove off into the sunset.”

-Larson and William Byron finished third and fourth for Hendrick Motorsports, while Christopher Bell of Joe Gibbs Racing finished last in the 36-car field with a broken brake rotor.
-They were the only four drivers eligible for the title Sunday and the championship was guaranteed to the highest finisher of the group.
+Larson and Byron finished third and fourth for Hendrick Motorsports, while Bell of Joe Gibbs Racing didn’t finish and was scored 36th.
+They were the only four drivers eligible for the title Sunday.

 Kevin Harvick finished seventh in the final race of his Cup career.